D4wnstar/aetherwisp/Statistics/Distributions/Probability distribution.md

 Probability distributions may be discrete or continuous.
 - Discrete probability distributions are known as [[probability mass function|probability mass functions]].
 - Continuous probability distributions are known as [[Probability density function|probability density functions]].
 However, due to complexities arising from the infinite outcomes over a continuous [[sample space]], the distribution is only fully defined when the [[cumulative distribution function]] is also given.

+Regardless of the type, most distribution functions have parameters.
+These are numerical values that modify the shape and behavior of the distribution and are chosen separately from the usual arguments.
+For example, the [[Gaussian distribution]] takes one real number $x$ as a regular argument and has two parameters: the [[mean]] $\mu$ and the [[variance]] $\sigma ^{2}$.
+To distinguish the two, it is typical to separate regular arguments from parameters with a semicolon.
+The Gaussian probability density function is commonly denoted $f(x;\mu,\sigma ^{2})$.